EdZou/aws-opentelemetry-js/examples/basic-xray/README.md

    Then do `npm link` to [this package](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-context-base) in the following order:

-   1. Do `sudo npm link ../../../opentelemetry-js/packages/opentelemetry-context-base` under `basic-xray` repository
+   1. Do `npm link ../../../opentelemetry-js/packages/opentelemetry-context-base` under `basic-xray` repository
-   2. Do `sudo npm link ../../packages/opentelemetry-propagator-aws-xray` still under `basic-xray` repository
+   2. Do `npm link ../../packages/opentelemetry-propagator-aws-xray` still under `basic-xray` repository
-   3. Finally do `sudo npm link ../../../opentelemetry-js/packages/opentelemetry-context-base` under `opentelemetry-propagator-aws-xray` repository
+   3. Finally do `npm link ../../../opentelemetry-js/packages/opentelemetry-context-base` under `opentelemetry-propagator-aws-xray` repository

    Note that the directory should be consistent with practical use.